This tutorial is part 2 of 2 in the series.

 Finally, it is also possible to use PRs and Issues in a private, single person repository.
 Even when you work on your own, you can use these feature of GitHub to keep better track of problems and changes.

-The GitHub and Git essentials should be everything you need to get started.
-You shouldn’t feel intimidated by the setup nor by the commands.
+These GitHub and Git essentials should be everything you need to get started in this area.
+You shouldn't feel intimidated by the setup nor by the commands.
 After all, the commands break down to several atomic ones that can be used in only a few essential scenarios.

 The essential Git commands break down to: